 Previous week’s newsletter - Here

-CKS Guild is holding its first meeting of the new season on Monday 23rd August at 2pm at Kemback Hall, Dura Den.
+CKS Guild held its first meeting of the new season on Monday 23rd August at Kemback Hall, Dura Den.

 The autumn programme, up to December should be as follows, with all at 2pm:

 Monday 27th September - Anne Hoggan and Janice Dewar - Display of handmade articles, stories from Anne of her days as Head Teacher

 Monday 25th October - Sarah Wood and Ella Brown - Report from the General Assembly and report from Crossreach